1476523/GUI-PalDefender-up/README.md

 	   │       └── Create a backup folder
 	   │           └── Check for updates
-	   │               ├── It's already the latest version │               │   └── Create or update execution log
+	   │               ├── It's already the latest version │               │   └── Create or update `GUI PalDefender up 日誌.log`
 	   │               │       └── complete
 	   │               └── Not the latest version
 	   │                   └── Download the latest archives
+	   │                       └── Replace current archives
+	   │                           └──Scan the `instances` directory
+	   │                               ├── Find the folder that starts with `sr-` │                               │   └── Open path `server\Pal\Binaries\Win64`
+	   │                               │       └── Replace current archives
+	   │                               │           └── Create or update `GUI PalDefender up 日誌.log`
+	   │                               │               └── complete
+	   │                               └── The folder starting with `sr-` cannot be found │                                   └── Let the user open the `instances` directory │                                       └──Scan the `instances` directory
+	   │                                           └── Find the folder that starts with `sr-` │                                               └── Open path `server\Pal\Binaries\Win64`
+	   │                                                   └── Replace current archives
-	   │                       └── Create or update execution log │                           └── complete
+	   │                                                       └── Create or update `GUI PalDefender up 日誌.log`
+	   │                                                           └── complete
 	   └── The file does not exist
 	       └── Download the latest archives
+               └── Replace current archives
+                   └──Scan the `instances` directory
+                      ├── Find the folder that starts with `sr-` │   └── Open path `server\Pal\Binaries\Win64`
+                      │       └── Replace current archives
-		       └── Create or update execution log
+                      │           └── Create or update `GUI PalDefender up 日誌.log`
+                      │               └── complete
+                      └── The folder starting with `sr-` cannot be found └── Let the user open the `instances` directory └──Scan the `instances` directory
+                                 └── Find the folder that starts with `sr-` └── Open path `server\Pal\Binaries\Win64`
+                                         └── Replace current archives
-			   	   └── complete
+                                             └── Create or update `GUI PalDefender up 日誌.log` └── complete
    ```
 5. `GUI PalDefender up.exe` executes very fast (usually completed in seconds),
-   <br>You can check the execution log to confirm that the update is successful.
+   <br>You can check the `GUI PalDefender up 日誌.log` to confirm that the update is successful.
 6. After starting the server,
    <br>Check if Starting PalDefender Anti Cheat above CMD is already the latest version.
 7. When there are too many backup folders,